kensanata/just-halberds/Altenstein.md

 > 2 shadows.
 Damage-6 Endurance-11 Life-18 Attack-9 Hit-8 Escape-5.

-The power of shadow weapon is an arcane art bound to the jewel of the Dark Lord.
+The power of shadow weaponry is an arcane art bound to the jewel of the Dark Lord.
 The giant found it many years ago and mastered it.
 Now he sits here and sends his shadowy tendrils out to contact other agents of evil.

+## Myrkheim

+One way to weaken Schattenschmied is to take away his shadow weaving powers by cutting them at the source.
+This prevents him from doing anything at a distance: no spying, no shadow tendrils.
+The roots of Yggdrasil lead to a lake in eternal night.

+This is the land of mykonids and froglings land.
+Brá Alderfist is leading a party of wild dwarves from Niflheim as they explore the area looking for Banupal.

+> 8 wild dwarves.
+Damage-6 Endurance-4 Life-2 Attack-9 Hit-7 Escape-4.

+The Schattenschmied jewel draws its shadow magic from the Lake of Eyes where the frog temple stands.
+The beholder below spawns eyes when it is excited.
+They bubble up when things are afoot.
+Right now, they turn up putrid, drained, and they wash up at the shore.

+A frog temple of Tsathoggua overlooks the lake.
+A priest lives here.

+> Banupal, frogling priest.
+Damage-3 Endurance-11 Life-8 Attack-6 Hit-8 Escape-6 Shadow-2 Lightning-2 Eyes-2.
+Hide in shadows and shadow jump.
+Lightning bolt for 2d6.
+See through floating eyes.

+In order to sever the connection between the Lake of Eyes and the Dark Lord’s jewel, one must find the connection using Eye magic, dive into the water using Water or Shapeshift magic, or befriend the frogling, pull out the spear and survive the 3d6 shadow bane discharge, or cut the connection and then pull out the spear.

 ## Sternenbrück